radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 **Operator Role** – Members of this group can perform the following operations:

 -	Read RadiantOne configuration
--	Create, update, or delete RadiantOne Universal Directory (HDAP) Stores
+-	Create, update, or delete RadiantOne Directory (HDAP) Stores
 -	Restart the RadiantOne service from the Main Control Panel
 -	Stop the RadiantOne service from the Main Control Panel
 -	Launch tasks